dotnet/SqlClient/BUILDGUIDE.md

 - Clear Docker images to create clean image from time-to-time, and clear docker cache if needed by running `docker system prune` in Command Prompt.

-- If you face `Microsoft.Data.SqlClient.SNI.dll not found` errors when debugging, try updating below properties in netcore\Microsoft.Data.SqlClient.csproj file and try again:
+- If you face `Microsoft.Data.SqlClient.SNI.dll not found` errors when debugging, try updating the below properties in the netcore\Microsoft.Data.SqlClient.csproj file and try again:
   ```xml
     <OSGroup>Unix</OSGroup>
     <TargetsWindows>false</TargetsWindows>